alonitac/DevOpsJan22/docs/python_ex1.md

    ![telegramBot](/img/telegramToken.png)

 At this point, you should have your own bot, as well as the API token. **Never** commit sensitive data like secrets in Git repo.
-For now, save the token in a file called `.telegeamToken` and add this file to `.gitignore` to exclude it completely from Git index.
+For now, save the token in a file called `.telegramToken` and add this file to `.gitignore` to exclude it completely from Git index.
 We will later learn that the place to store sensitive data is the cloud (AWS in our case).